TopScrech/InnateMC/README.md

 Check out the [current milestone](https://github.com/TopScrech/InnateMC/milestone/2)

 ## Installation
-PyzhMC is currently in alpha.
+Stalin Craft is currently in alpha.
 You can download it from [github releases](https://github.com/TopScrech/InnateMC/releases)

 ## Supported macOS versions
 macOS 12 (Monterey) and above are supported.
 For an optimal user experience, use macOS 13